 NBA Game Summary - Toronto at Memphis

-Memphis, TN (Sports Network) - Zach Randolph led a balanced attack with 21 points and the Memphis Grizzlies topped the Toronto Raptors, 96-85, at FedEx Forum.
+Memphis, TN (Sports Network) - Zach Randolph finished with a team-high 30 points and grabbed seven rebounds, as the Memphis Grizzlies got by the Toronto Raptors, 115-107, at FedEx Forum.